Steve Holeman: Auburn

 Holeman started the Auburn Tigers women's soccer team in 1993 serving as interim head coach.
 His team had a 7–6–3 record in its first season.
-In addition to his 1993 interim head coaching position, he also coached the Auburn men's club team from 1992–1994.
+In addition to his 1993 interim head coaching position, he also coached the Auburn men's club team from 1992 to 1994.

 Ole Miss

 Holeman was hired as head coach for the Ole Miss Rebels women's soccer team in 1994 starting that program.
-He served as head coach from 1994–2009 building a record of 159–119–28 overall and 62–62–19 in Southeastern Conference play.
+He served as head coach from 1994 to 2009 building a record of 159–119–28 overall and 62–62–19 in Southeastern Conference play.
 His Ole Miss Rebels teams had four NCAA Tournament appearances (2002, 2003, 2005, and 2009).

 Georgia

 On April 16, 2010, Ole Miss announced that Holeman had accepted the head coaching position for the Georgia Lady Bulldogs soccer team.
-He was head coach for the Georgia Lady Bulldogs soccer team from 2010–2014.
+He was head coach for the Georgia Lady Bulldogs soccer team from 2010 to 2014.
 He accumulated a record of 53–39–11 overall and 24–24–1 in conference play while at Georgia.
 His Georgia Lady Bulldog teams had two NCAA tournament appearances (2011 and 2014).
-Holeman was terminated as Georgia Lady Bulldogs head coach on November 17, 2014 after his team lost in the first round of the 2017 NCAA Division I Women's Soccer Tournament.
+His team lost in the first round of the 2017 NCAA Division I Women's Soccer Tournament.

 Lamar

 Holeman was named head coach on January 12, 2016.
 He led the Lamar Lady Cardinals to their first Southland Conference regular season championship, first Southland Conference tournament championship, and first NCAA Division I Women's Soccer Tournament appearance in 2017, his second season with the program.
 Holeman was named Southland Conference women's soccer coach of the year in 2017.
 He "... turned his team around from last place to first place in one season – a feat that had never been accomplished in Southland soccer history and only four times in any league sport."
-While at Lamar, his teams won 2 Southland Conference regular season championships in 2017 and 2019, 2 Southland Conference tournament championships in 2017 and 2019, 1 conference second place finish in 2020, and appeared in the NCAA Division I Women's Soccer Tournament 2 times, 2017 and 2019.
+While at Lamar, his teams won 2 Southland Conference regular season championships in 2017 and 2019, 2 Southland Conference tournament championships in 2017 and 2019, 1 conference second-place finish in 2020, and appeared in the NCAA Division I Women's Soccer Tournament 2 times, 2017 and 2019.
 In the Western Athletic Conference, his team was division runner-up in the Southwest Division 2021 regular season.

 NCAA Division I head coaching record

-(Won/loss records reflect results of games through November 10, 2017.)
+(Won/loss records reflect results of games through November 5, 2021.)